julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 If you want something you can return to in the moment—not just read and forget—we’ve gathered a simple, structured tea ritual for calming anxiety and emotional overwhelm.

-It includes specific herb combinations for specific anxiety states, ratios, and a grounding practice you can follow:
+It includes specific herb combinations for specific anxiety states, ratios, and a grounding practice you can follow this guide:

 → **[Anxiety & Emotional Balance Herbal Tea Recipes](https://wildwitchherbs.gumroad.com/l/herbal-remedies-for-anxiety)**